MyNamesLex/MyNamesLex/README.md

 * Passionate about making games and experimenting with new, interesting and unique mechanics.

-* Love creating funny mods to create comical scenarios in video games, especially in cutscenes.

 * Always looking to learn something new in gameplay programming, AI development in games and performance optimization.

 </details>